Skip to content

 Here's what often gets lost in the headlines: the Penn Medicine study used pink noise at 50 decibels — the level of moderate rainfall.
 That's louder than most people realize, and significantly louder than the gentle background hum that experienced pink noise users typically set.
 The study itself acknowledged the need for research into safe volume levels, and the lead researcher recommended that anyone who wants to keep using pink noise should do so at the lowest level that still works for them.
 The study also had 25 participants observed over seven nights — important preliminary data, but not the kind of large-scale evidence that overturns decades of positive findings on broadband noise and sleep.

 Think of deep sleep and REM sleep as complementary systems.
 Deep sleep handles physical restoration, memory consolidation for factual knowledge, and metabolic waste clearance.
 REM sleep handles emotional processing, creative problem-solving, and neurological development.
 You need both.
 The key question isn't whether to use pink noise — it's whether the volume you're using is low enough to provide masking benefits without interfering with your brain's natural sleep cycling.
+The physics of why noise masking works at all is covered in detail in the auditory masking guide.

 Many people use low-volume pink noise through the entire night and report excellent sleep quality.
 The science hasn't yet studied what happens at very low volumes (below 40 dB) over extended periods, which is how most dedicated users actually listen.
 Until that research exists, the most evidence-based approach is straightforward: keep the volume genuinely low, place the sound source across the room, and let it create a soft, ambient backdrop — not a wall of sound.
 At those levels, pink noise serves its core purpose of masking environmental disruptions without becoming an auditory load on the brain.

-Pink Noise vs White Noise vs Brown Noise
+Feature Pink Noise White Noise Brown Noise

-| Sounds like | Steady rainfall, gentle waterfall | TV static, hissing air | Deep rumble, strong wind, thunder |
+Sounds like Steady rainfall, gentle waterfall TV static, fan at full speed Deep wind, distant thunder

 How to Use Pink Noise Safely for Better Sleep